rsheth8/Textbook_RAG_Assistant/docs/RAILWAY_DEPLOYMENT_GUIDE.md

    - Check build logs for compilation errors
    - Verify Java 17 is specified in `system.properties`
    - Check memory allocation in `railway.toml`

+### Debugging Database Issues:

+1. **Check Environment Variables**
+   - In Railway dashboard, go to your app service
+   - Check "Variables" tab
+   - Ensure `SPRING_PROFILES_ACTIVE=cloud` is set
+   - Verify `DATABASE_URL` is present (auto-injected by PostgreSQL service)

+2. **Check Application Logs**
+   - Look for "Database Configuration Debug" section
+   - Verify DATABASE_URL is being parsed correctly
+   - Check for any parsing errors

+3. **Verify Service Links**
+   - Ensure PostgreSQL service is in the same project
+   - Check that services are properly linked
+   - Verify PostgreSQL service is running (green status)

 ### Useful Commands: